 Whether you’re getting into jazz for the first time or wanting to experience the glory of 20th century jazz masters, here are 10 recordings we think will live on into the 22nd century.
 Enjoy!

-Arv Garrison on guitar.
+1. “Yardbird Suite” by Charlie Parker.
+With Arv Garrison on guitar.
 Also Miles Davis trumpet; Lucky Thompson tenor sax; Dodo Mamarosa piano; Vic McMillan bass and Roy Porter drums.
 Recorded in Santa Monica, CA on March 28, 1946.

-6.Lenny Breau ‘Mercy, Mercy, Mercy’ from the classic 1968 album The Velvet Touch of Lenny Breau Live!, an album treasured by every fan of jazz guitar, and every jazz guitar player.
+6.“Mercy, Mercy, Mercy” by Lenny Breau from the classic 1968 album The Velvet Touch of Lenny Breau Live!, an album treasured by every fan of jazz guitar, and every jazz guitar player.
 Chet Atkins called Breau “the best guitar player who ever lived”.

-7. Jimmy Smith ‘See See Rider’ from the guy who brought the Hammond B3 organ out of the church into the jazz clubs.
+7. “See See Rider” by Jimmy Smith.
+Here is the genius who brought the Hammond B3 organ out of the church and into the jazz clubs.
 Oh man, this guy is terrific!
 As was his band.
 This cut is from his 1959 album Home Cookin’, a Must Have recording.

 Thelonious Monk (piano); John Coltrane (tenor saxophone); Ahmed Abdul-Malik (bass); Shadow Wilson (drums).

-10.Quincy Jones ‘Killer Joe’ with the great Freddie Hubbard on trumpet, Hubert Laws on flute and the simply incredible Ray Brown on bass.
+10.“Killer Joe” by Quincy Jones, with the great Freddie Hubbard on trumpet, Hubert Laws on flute and the simply incredible Ray Brown on bass.
 From the 1969 classic album Walking in Space.
 Won 2 Grammy Awards – should have won 22.